Return to the BUILD

 I put the new tags on, then in the bag with the removal tool, I found another magnetic sticker:

 I peeled the backing off the magnetic sticker and placed it on the back of the original Numberplate:

 Now, you can quickly and painlessly swap between all three license plates as you so choose.
 All thanks to Mike Lane!

 UPDATE Jan 31, 2020: Mike Lane no longer sells the original plastic license plates above.
 This is because he has upgraded them to the new metal Die-cast Licence Plates!
 Here is a photo and a link to the install I did after the car was completed:

 This completes our first issue!
 So far, the build seems very straightforward and we are off to a great start.
 The pieces seem very well made and highly detailed, even down to the DMC logo on the tail light lens.
-As for materials, only the Upper Rear Section is metal, while the rest of the parts are plastic.
 Set these assemblies safely aside for use in the next issue.